Take the First Step Toward Your Welding Career Now!

 • Atomic Hydrogen Welding (AHW)

 These different methods make arc welding applicable for many projects.
 It’s very popular in the auto industry, for repair work, and in construction.
-Arc welding handles rusty and even dirty metal well and is portable for field work.
+Arc welding handles dirty, rusty metal well and is portable for field work.

 What Arc Welders Earn

-According to the Bureau of Labor Statistics, the average annual wage for welders in 2021 was $48,290.
-The highest 10% of welders surveyed earned an average of $63,660, and you may see in forums and comments that some welders with good experience will report even higher figures.
+According to the Bureau of Labor Statistics, the average annual wage for welders in 2023 was $52,640.
+The highest 10% of welders made $72,970, and you may see in some online forums that other welders with good experience will report even higher wages.

 Highest Paying Welding Jobs